 Importantly, al-Haytham used words, not single letters, in that experiment.
 So the "confused and obscure" percept that he describes arises from crowding.
-The only ingredient missing for an experimental unveiling of crowding was a direct comparison with single letters at the respective eccentric location, which he could have easily done with his apparatus.
+The only ingredient missing for an experimental unveiling of the crowding phenomenon was a direct comparison with single letters at the respective eccentric location, which he could have easily done with his apparatus.

-Figure 19. (a) Portrait of Ibn al-Haytham (c.
+Figure 20. (a) Portrait of Ibn al-Haytham (c.
 965 - c.
-1040), with his perimeter superimposed (from Strasburger & Wade, 2015b). (b) Portrait of James Jurin (1684 - 1750) with a clock face superimposed, as the one described in his text and common at the time.
+1040), with his perimeter superimposed (from Strasburger & Wade, 2015b). (b) Portrait of James Jurin (1684-1750) with a clock face superimposed, as the one described in his text and common at the time.
 Note that the number Four is not in correct roman notation, so crowding will have been more prominent (from Strasburger & Wade, 2015a; both artworks by Nicholas J. Wade, 2015).

-A second example for close misses is James Jurin's An essay on distinct and indistinct vision (1738; Strasburger & Wade, 2015a, Figure 19b):
+A second example for a close miss is James Jurin's An essay on distinct and indistinct vision (1738; Strasburger & Wade, 2015a, Figure 20b). for explaining visibility, Jurin observes,

-"The more compounded any object is, or the more parts it consists of, it will, ceteris paribus, be more difficult for the eye to perceive and distinguish its several parts."
+"173. [...]
+The more compounded any object is, or the more parts it consists of, it will, ceteris paribus, be more difficult for the eye to perceive and distinguish its several parts."
 (Jurin, 1738, p.
 150)